-Grid Services: Innovative solutions to stabilise the power grid
+Grid Services: Innovative solutions to stabilise our electricity system

-Different countries have different types of technologies for producing electricity as well as different ways of ensuring a stable power supply.
+Different countries have different types of technologies for producing electricity and ensuring a stable power supply.
 Norway, which gets almost all its electricity from hydropower, generally has no problem with inertia and frequency drops.
 Other countries, such as France, have a lot of nuclear power, where large steam turbines provide stabilising kinetic energy to the grid.

-Most other countries – including the United Kingdom and Ireland – do not have access to large amounts of hydropower or nuclear power and until now needed to operate coal or gas-fired power plants to ensure a steady frequency in the power grid.
+Most other countries – including the United Kingdom– do not have access to large amounts of hydropower or nuclear power and until now needed to operate coal or gas-fired power plants to ensure a steady frequency in the power grid.
 In practice this means that, on an increasingly regular basis, these power plants are run only to stabilise the grid, even though there is more than enough power from solar and wind to cover electricity needs.

 This is where the rotating stabiliser, or synchronous compensator, comes in.
 These machines are designed to deliver the inertia needed to stabilise the grid and thus eliminate the need to run fossil-fired power plants.
 With the help of flywheels, the stabilisers can "store" kinetic energy in the same way as turbines.

 "The rotating stabilisers are large machines weighing over 200 tonnes.
 While the turbines in traditional power plants convert motion into electricity, the rotating stabiliser uses a small amount of electrical energy to balance the friction losses and maintain the rotational speed.
 The units are designed with a large mass to create as much inertia as possible.
 The greater the inertia, the slower the system frequency will change during major power outages or disruptions," explains Guy Nicholson, Head of Greener Grid Parks in Statkraft UK.